 Enjoy breakfast the healthy way!
-Whip up a batch of these muffins as a perfect on-the-go meal or a snack to stay on track with healthy eating.
-These breakfast muffins are beyond delicious plus they're packed with good stuff.
+Whip up a batch of these healthy breakfast muffins as a perfect on-the-go meal or snack to stay on track throughout the day.
+They are beyond delicious plus they’re packed with good stuff.
 Even kids love them!

 My friend Maren recently tried one of my breakfast recipes, and as a fellow non-breakfast-breakfaster she sent me this recipe of Martha’s.
 I instantly fell in love with the healthiness of it, plus it has raisins, bananas, carrots and oatmeal.
 Yum!
 I am a sucker for all of the above.